apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 Success!
 We managed to build a Python application for watching prices!

 Is this the end?
 Maybe!
-In the next lesson we'll use scraping framework to build the same application, but with less code, faster requests, and visibility into what's actually happening when you wait for the program to finish.
+In the next lesson, we'll use a scraping framework to build the same application, but with less code, faster requests, and better visibility into what's happening while we wait for the program to finish.

 ---